Conditioning a Brownian loop-soup cluster on a portion of its boundary: Notations

 {\bf The event $z\in \theta$.} When we say that a collection $\theta$ of loops {\bf encircles} or {\bf surrounds} a point $z$, we mean that $z$ is inside the filling of the union of the loops in that collection.
 We denote this event by $z\in\theta$.

 {\bf The collection of loops $\Gamma$ as a subset of the plane.} Let $\Gamma, \tilde \Gamma$ be two collections of loops and let $A$ be some subset of the complex plane.
 We mean by $\Gamma\cap \tilde\Gamma$ the collection of loops which is the intersection of $\Gamma$ and $\tilde\Gamma$.
 However, sometimes we abuse the notation by writing things such as $\{\Gamma\cap A=\emptyset\}$, where $\Gamma$ is identified to a subset of the complex plane which is equal to the union of all the loops in $\Gamma$.
-The meaning of $\Gamma$ will be clear in the circumstances.
+The meaning of $\Gamma$ will be clear from context.

 {\bf Complete cluster in $\Gamma$.} Given a collection $\Gamma$ of loops in some simply connected domain $D$, a complete cluster in $\Gamma$ is defined to be a collection of loops that consists of the loops in an outer-most cluster $C$ of $\Gamma$ and of all the loops that are contained in the domain enclosed by the outer boundary of $C$.
 When we say that $\theta$ is a complete cluster without giving the bigger collection $\Gamma$, we mean that $\theta$ is a complete cluster in $\theta$.